Women's Discipleship Coordinator

 Hi, I'm Grant.
 I am married to my high school sweetheart, Lorna.
 In high school Lorna said that we would someday be missionaries; I was pretty hesitant to believe her.
 But...in the summer of 2001 I enlisted in the U.S. Air Force and effectively became a missionary to the military communities that we would be stationed with.
 Lorna and I tied the knot in 2002 and we are blessed with three amazing boys, Gideon, Ephram, and Judah.
 Since God saved me as a teenager, I have firmly believed in worship as a way of life as outlined in 1 Corinthians 10:31 “So, whether you eat or drink, or whatever you do, do all to the glory of God.”
 God also put a great desire for music in my heart and the desire to connect our mind and affections to the God of the universe through music.
 I have been leading worship through song for various churches and parachurch ministries since the late 1990's.
 In early 2016 I felt called to be a partner with the planting of Pillar Church of Okinawa by leading the weekly gathering in worship through song and I have loved this church family ever since.
 I retired from the Air Force in 2021 and have not looked back, but look forward to what God is doing through us all at Pillar here in Okinawa.

 Lead Preaching Pastor

-Jonathan and Linnea were married in 2004.
-God has blessed them with three children, Emma, Johnny, and Owen.
-In February of 2013 Jon and his family moved to Jacksonville, NC, to join the team working together to plant Pillar Church of Jacksonville.
-One year later Pillar Jacksonville sent the Ransoms to Oceanside, CA, to partner with the Martinez family for the purpose of planting Pillar Church of Oceanside.
-In early 2016, Pillar Church of Oceanside sent the Ransoms to Japan to plant Pillar Church of Okinawa.
-Jon holds an M.Div. degree from Baptist Bible Seminary in Clarks Summit, PA, and served as a youth & associate pastor for five years prior to moving to Jacksonville.
+Linnea and I were married in 2004.
+God has blessed us with three children, Emma, Johnny, and Owen.
+In February of 2013 we moved to Jacksonville, NC, to join the team working together to plant Pillar Church of Jacksonville.
+One year later Pillar Jacksonville sent us to Oceanside, CA, to partner with the Martinez family for the purpose of planting Pillar Church of Oceanside.
+In early 2016, Pillar Church of Oceanside sent us to Japan to plant Pillar Church of Okinawa.
+I hold an M.Div. degree from Baptist Bible Seminary in Clarks Summit, PA, and served as a youth & associate pastor for five years prior to moving to Jacksonville.